JordanAceto/CEM3320_LPF_plug_in_board/README.md

 ## Parts Ordering
 The BOM has a link to a Mouser project with the majority of the parts needed to build the board, with the exception of the CEM3320.
 There is a link to the synthcube parts page, where the AS3320 is available.
 This is a functionally equivalent part that is currently in production.

 Once the board is evaluated the BOM will have a link to OSHPark, where you can order boards.
-If a different PCB house is desired, gerbers and necessary files can be generated from the kicad_docs.
+Zipped gerber files are located in kicad_docs.

 ## License